SOTIF-SE/SOTIFA/README.md

 - <img src="README.source/carla2.png" alt="carla2" style="zoom:66%;" />

 ### 🧠 Knowledge Graph Construction

-We construct a knowledge graph to formalize causal links from traffic losses to unsafe actions:
+The Knowledge Graph (KG) serves as a reusable knowledge base for SOTIF analysis, capturing causal relationships from potential losses, hazards, unsafe constraints, system actions to environmental conditions.
+The construction pipeline is made explicit through (i) a step-by-step construction procedure, (ii) a worked example mapping losses and hazards to concrete KG nodes, edges, and properties, and (iii) tooling and reproducibility.

-#### Construction Process: Step-by-Step Methodology
+#### Construction Process: Step-by-Step Procedure.

-The Knowledge Graph (KG) serves as a reusable knowledge base for SOTIF analysis, capturing causal relationships from environmental conditions to system actions, unsafe constraints, hazards, and potential losses.
-Its construction follows a systematic, top-down causal reasoning process, grounded in traffic accident reports and scenario modeling standards such as ASAM OpenSCENARIO.

-The construction steps are:
+The KG is designed as a reusable knowledge base for SOTIF analysis, rather than being tailored to a specific ADS.
+Its construction can be regarded as a systematic, top-down causal reasoning process, informed by traffic accident reports [Sugiyanto, 2017] and scenario modeling standards such as ASAM OpenSCENARIO.
+The construction steps include:

-1. **Identify Potential Loss**
-   Start from a high-level `Loss` node, such as *“Loss of life or personal injury.”*
+- **Identify Potential Loss:** Start from high-level `Loss` definitions, e.g., "Loss of life or personal injury."

-2. **Decompose into Causal Hazards**
-   Identify system-level hazards that could lead to this loss.
-For example, the `Hazard` node *“vehicle exceeding the speed limit”* is linked to the `Loss` node via a `Caused_by` edge.
+- **Decompose into Causal Hazards:** Determine system-level hazards that could lead to this loss.
+For instance, the `Hazard` "vehicle exceeding the speed limit" may result in the `Loss` "Loss of life or personal injury."

-3. **Formalize Hazards as Constraints**
-   Translate each hazard into a machine-readable `UnsafeSystemConstraint` node.
-For instance, the hazard above becomes the formal constraint `v_ego > vmax`.
+- **Formalize Hazards as Constraints:** Translate each hazard into a machine-readable `UnsafeSystemConstraint` node, e.g., "v_ego > vmax."

-4. **Link Triggering Actions and Environmental Factors**
-   Identify `Action` nodes (e.g., *“continuous acceleration”*) that can trigger the unsafe constraint.
-Parameters involved (e.g., `vmax`, modeled as `EnvFactorParam`) are influenced by environmental conditions represented by `EnvFactor` nodes (e.g., *“Visibility < 50”*).
-This links the unsafe system constraint, the triggering action, and relevant environmental factors in a structured, machine-readable representation.
+- **Link Triggering Actions and Environmental Factors:** Identify `Action` nodes (e.g., "acceleration") that can trigger the unsafe constraint, and connect them via `Caused_by` edges.
+Parameters involved (e.g., `vmax`, represented as `EnvFactorParam`) are influenced by environmental conditions represented by `EnvFactor` nodes (e.g., "Visibility < 50"), forming a structured causal chain from actions to constraints and environmental conditions.

 ---

-#### Example: Hazard-to-KG Mapping
+#### Example: Hazard-to-KG Mapping.

-Consider the scenario of a vehicle speeding under low visibility.
-The KG nodes and relations include:

-- **Loss Node**
-  - `Loss_ID`: "L-1"
+Building on the reasoning steps described above, we now show how they can be instantiated into concrete nodes and relationships in the Knowledge Graph:

-  - `Description`: "Loss of life or personal injury"
+- **Loss Node:** `Loss_ID`: "L-1", `Description`: "Loss of life or personal injury".

-- **Hazard Node**
-  - `Hazard_ID`: "H-1"
-  - `Description`: "Vehicle exceeding the speed limit"
-  - Connected to the `Loss` node via `Caused_by` edge
+- **Hazard Node:** `Hazard_ID`: "H-1", `Description`: "Vehicle exceeding the speed limit", linked to the `Loss` node via a `Caused_by` edge, capturing its causal relation to the potential loss.

-- **UnsafeSystemConstraint Node**
-  - `Description`: "v_ego > vmax"
-  - Connected to the `Hazard` node via `Caused_by` edge
+- **UnsafeSystemConstraint Node:** `Description`: "v_ego > vmax", linked to the `Hazard` node via a `Caused_by` edge, formalizing the hazard into a machine-readable constraint.

-- **Action Node**
-  - `Expression`: "Acceleration"
-  - Linked to the `UnsafeSystemConstraint` node by `Caused_by` edge, with property `types_of_providing = provide`
+- **Action Node:** `Expression`: "acceleration", linked to the `UnsafeSystemConstraint` node via a `Caused_by` edge, with property `types_of_providing = provide`, indicating that performing this acceleration may lead to exceeding the allowed speed limit.

-- **EnvFactor Node**
-  - `Expression`: "Visibility < 50"
-  - Captures environmental conditions affecting system parameters

-- **EnvFactorParam Node**
-  - `Expression`: "vmax"
-  - `Value`: 20 km/h
-  - `Result`: "minimum"
+- **EnvFactor Node:** `Expression`: "Visibility < 50", representing environmental conditions that influence system parameters.
+The node is constructed with `Type`: "Visibility" and `Expression`: "Visibility < 50".

-  - Ensures that under multiple environmental factors, the strictest safe bound is applied
-  - Linked to the `EnvFactor` node by `affect` edge
+- **EnvFactorParam Node:** `Expression`: "vmax", `Value`: 20 km/h, `Result`: "minimum", ensuring the strictest safe bound under multiple environmental factors.
+Linked to the corresponding `EnvFactor` node via an `affect` edge, specifying how low visibility restricts the allowed `vmax`.

+Finally, a `Vehicle` node is constructed as the central entity.
+The previously defined `Loss` nodes are connected to it via `Has` edges, `Action` nodes are connected via `Has` edges, and `EnvFactor` nodes are linked via `In` edges.
+By centering the `Vehicle` node, the KG enables hierarchical reasoning for SOTIF assessment, starting with its `Loss` nodes and propagating through associated actions and environmental factors.

-This example shows how a real-world hazard is decomposed into nodes and edges, producing a causal subgraph that connects losses, hazards, unsafe constraints, actions, and environmental factors.
+This example demonstrates how a loss is decomposed into hazards, unsafe constraints, actions, and environmental factors, producing a structured causal subgraph that is queryable in the KG.

 ---

-#### Tooling, Semi-Automation, and Reproducibility
+#### Tooling and Reproducibility.

-- The KG is currently **manually constructed**, but efficiency is enhanced using reusable **constraint templates** and **causal patterns**, allowing domain experts to semi-automatically expand the KG for new scenarios.

-- The **entire KG dataset** and the **associated `SOTIFA` plugin** are publicly available, enabling replication of the KG construction, SOTIF risk assessment, and extension of the framework.
-- The KG is stored in **Neo4j**, a graph database whose Cypher query language enables traversal and automated reasoning.
+The current KG construction is performed **manually**, but it follows a systematic and well-structured process that enables consistent extension to new scenarios.
+Users can import our existing knowledge graph (released as `neo4j.dump` on the project website) and adapt it to specific SOTIF analysis needs using official [Neo4j queries](https://neo4j.com/deployment-center/#releases).
+The `SOTIFA` tool can then parse the KG and complete the subsequent SOTIF assessment.
+To support reproducibility and collaboration, the entire KG dataset and the associated `SOTIFA` plugin are released on the project website.
+In future work, we aim to develop tools that automatically instantiate constraints from formal ADS specifications, reducing manual effort and accelerating KG construction.

+[Sugiyanto, 2017]: Gito Sugiyanto.
+The cost of traffic accident and equivalent accident number in developing countries (case study in Indonesia).
+In: ARPN Journal of Engineering and Applied Sciences, Vol. 12, No. 2, 2017, pp. 389–397.

 ### 🌍 Environmental Factors